San Sebastián, Puerto Rico: Agriculture

 San Sebastián is a producer of coffee, fruits, and has dairy farms.
 There is a coffee production plant called El Coquí located in Perchas 1, a barrio of San Sebastián.

 Government

-Like all municipalities in Puerto Rico, San Sebastián is administered by a mayor.
-The current mayor is Javier Jiménez, from the New Progressive Party (PNP).
-Jiménez was elected at the 2004 general election.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of San Sebastián is Eladio "Layito" Cardona Quiles, of the Popular Democratic Party (PPD).
+He was first elected at the 2024 general elections.

 The city belongs to the Puerto Rico Senatorial district IV, which is represented by two Senators.
-In 2012, María Teresa González and Gilberto Rodríguez were elected as District Senators.
+In 2024, Jeison Rosa and Karen Michelle Román Rodríguez, both from the New Progressive Party (PNP), were elected as District Senators.

 Transportation

 There are 30 bridges in San Sebastian.

 There is also an air strip in San Sebastian, near Culebrinas River, which is visible on Google Earth.
-The air strip is for the use of RC airplanes.
+The air strip is for the use of RC (radio-controlled) airplanes.

 Culture

 In the town is a Fine Arts and Convention Center called Centro de Convenciones y Bellas Artes, which was in the last phase of its construction, as of February 2019.